 The first anime I’ve ever seen was Naruto, way back when they aired it on toasted T.V.
 Anime at the time was mostly Shonen, which is a genre that is dedicated primarily to a young demographic particularly boys, this anime genre mostly has elements of action-filled plots.
 This was my whole view of anime at the time and what it had to offer, coming from a boy who lives in Australia were anime at the time was quite niche.
+However, I would like to point out that I was exposed to anime at a young age due to my Asian background.
 Thanks to the power of the internet it opened me to the many different genres that anime has to offer, and a particular genre that I want to cover is the “slice of life” genre, which is defined as “a realistic representation of everyday experience in a film, play or book”, but in this case through anime!

 Here are some slice of anime’s I recommend, embedded in them will take you to an anime forum community called Myanimelist which will have the synopsis and reviews about it!

-In my opinion anime does all its soft power effectively, as the slice of life genre portray what a typical Japanese person experiences and customs they have to abide to.
-These experience and customs are mostly new to a western viewer, as for example the abundance of vending machines, the cities in Tokyo; particularly the city of anime Akihabara and the delicious food such as takoyaki and ramen.
-What this does is spark interest in the viewer towards Japanese culture, as it will want them to experience the Japanese lifestyle first hand.
+In my opinion anime does all its soft power effectively, as the slice of life genre portrays what a typical Japanese person experiences and customs they use in everyday life.
+These experiences and customs are mostly new to a western viewer, for example the abundance of vending machines, the cities in Tokyo; particularly the city of anime Akihabara and the delicious food such as takoyaki and ramen.
+This sparks interest in the viewer towards Japanese culture, as it will want them to experience the Japanese lifestyle first hand.

-I’ve did some research and as anime has become more recognised and easily accessible through Netflix over the last few years, Japan has gained an increase of “a whopping 250%” (Kopf 2018) of international tourist.
-Though the increase in tourist isn’t because of anime, it will be safe to say that anime played a part in attracting people from all over the world to visit.
-Though anime isn’t for all, the soft power of educating and demonstrating their culture through this animated media, is entertaining.
+I’ve done some research on how anime has become more recognised and easily accessible through Netflix over the last few years.
+Japan has gained an increase of “a whopping 250%” (Kopf 2018) of international tourists.
+Though the increase in tourists isn’t because of anime, it will be safe to say that anime played a part in attracting people from all over the world to visit.
+Anime isn’t for all, the soft power of educating and demonstrating their culture through this animated media, is entertaining.
 And I encourage anyone to watch just one slice of life episode, and you will see the difference between Japanese culture and yours.